 After settling his differences with a Japanese PoW camp commander, a British colonel co-operates to oversee his men's construction of a railway bridge for their captors - while oblivious to a plan by the Allies to destroy it.

 Henri "Papillon" Charierre is sentenced to life in prison and transported to the penal in French Guyana.
-Aboard ship on the voyage over, he meets Louis Degas, a forger.
+Aboard ship on the voyage over, he meets Louis Dega, a forger.
 They form a bond that will last them a great many years.
 The conditions at the penal colony are horrific and Papillon desperately wants to escape.
 His first attempt ends quickly in failure and as a result he spends 2 years in solitary confinement.
-His next attempts is somewhat more successful and he actually spends a idyllic time with a tribe of Central America Indians.
+His next attempt is somewhat more successful and he actually spends a idyllic time with a tribe of Central America Indians.
 Once caught however, he does 5 years in solitary confinement.
 Once released, he decides to make one final attempt at freedom.
 Written by

 70 of 104 people found this review helpful.